 In the 1960s, superpowered humans Charles Xavier and Erik Lensherr work together to find others like them, but Erik's vengeful pursuit of an ambitious mutant who ruined his life causes a schism to divide them.

 When bitten by a genetically modified spider, a nerdy, shy, and awkward high school student gains spider-like abilities that he eventually must use to fight evil as a superhero after tragedy befalls his family.

-Two mutant brothers, Logan and Victor, born 200 years ago, suffer childhood trauma and have only each other to depend on.
-Basically, they're fighters and killers, living from war to war through U.S. history.
-In modern times, a U.S. colonel, Stryker, recruits them and other mutants as commandos.
+Two mutant brothers, Logan and Victor, born two hundred years ago, suffer childhood trauma and have only each other to depend on.
+Basically, they're fighters and killers, living from war to war throughout U.S. history.
+In modern times, a U.S. Colonel, Stryker, recruits them and other mutants as commandos.
 Logan quits and becomes a logger, falling in love with a local teacher.
-When Logan refuses to rejoin Stryker's crew, the colonel sends the murderous Victor.
+When Logan refuses to rejoin Stryker's crew, the Colonel sends the murderous Victor.
 Logan now wants revenge.Written by

 56 of 109 people found this review helpful.

 Was this review helpful to you?